Herobust

-Hayden Jerome Kramer, better known by his stage name Herobust, is an American record producer, DJ and musician from Atlanta, Georgia.
-Kramer's hip-hop inspired bass music quickly garnered the attention of online media giants such as Rolling Stone, Vice, The Huffington Post and MTV.
+Hayden Jerome Kramer (born July 10, 1987), better known by his stage name Herobust, is an American record producer and DJ.
+His hip-hop inspired bass music quickly garnered the attention of online media giants such as Rolling Stone, Vice, The Huffington Post and MTV.

 Career

 Herobust grew up in a family of doctors and became an undergraduate at the University of Georgia.
 After learning that his passion in music was much more rewarding, he pursued a musical career in record production.

 Herobust's first releases were on the German web-label Saturate Records.

 Herobust's I'm Aloud EP peaked at #22 on the Billboard "Top Dance/Electronic Albums" on February 13, 2016.